The application period for the next edition of the programme starting from September 2023 is now closed.

 4. Academic transcript: Acceptable transcript formats must include the mean grade updated until the last evaluation period (GPA).
 If the GPA is not included in the transcript, students should submit an additional statement from the university including the grade point average.

-8. Video presentation: download the video instructions here.
+8. Video presentation: Download the video instructions here.
 If a student is not able to provide a video presentation for personal or medical reasons, they should address it to firstname.lastname@example.org for the Admissions Board to advise an alternative solution.
+(In English.
+PDF format with the link to the video recording.)

 Download your checklist here.